radio-astro/docker-images/README.md

 What about vagrant
 ==================

-Just the docker images inside a vagrant instance.
+Just use the docker images inside a vagrant instance.

 Getting involved